Diversity index: Simpson index

-,

 where R is richness (the total number of types in the dataset).
 This equation is also equal to the weighted arithmetic mean of the proportional abundances p_{i} of the types of interest, with the proportional abundances themselves being used as the weights.
-Proportional abundances are by definition constrained to values between zero and unity, but it is a weighted arithmetic mean, hence λ ≥ 1/R, which is reached when all types are equally abundant.
+Proportional abundances are by definition constrained to values between zero and one, but it is a weighted arithmetic mean, hence λ ≥ 1/R, which is reached when all types are equally abundant.

 By comparing the equation used to calculate λ with the equations used to calculate true diversity, it can be seen that 1/λ equals ^{2}D, i.e., true diversity as calculated with q = 2.
 The original Simpson's index hence equals the corresponding basic sum.

-The interpretation of λ as the probability that two entities taken at random from the dataset of interest represent the same type assumes that the first entity is replaced to the dataset before taking the second entity.
+The interpretation of λ as the probability that two entities taken at random from the dataset of interest represent the same type assumes that the entities are sampled with replacement.
 If the dataset is very large, sampling without replacement gives approximately the same result, but in small datasets, the difference can be substantial.
 If the dataset is small, and sampling without replacement is assumed, the probability of obtaining the same type with both random draws is:

 where n_{i} is the number of entities belonging to the ith type and N is the total number of entities in the dataset.
 This form of the Simpson index is also known as the Hunter–Gaston index in microbiology.

 Since the mean proportional abundance of the types increases with decreasing number of types and increasing abundance of the most abundant type, λ obtains small values in datasets of high diversity and large values in datasets of low diversity.
 This is counterintuitive behavior for a diversity index, so often, such transformations of λ that increase with increasing diversity have been used instead.
 The most popular of such indices have been the inverse Simpson index (1/λ) and the Gini–Simpson index (1 − λ).
 Both of these have also been called the Simpson index in the ecological literature, so care is needed to avoid accidentally comparing the different indices as if they were the same.